UBBGDSC/go-introduction/src/practice/start-guessing.md

 # Bonus Goal: Guess All Hard Words

 The hard words are randomly generated using other randomly generated WordlePreferences.
-Read from this channel and try to guess all the hard words as well, if you dare.
+Read the hard word URLs from the channel `wordleInstance.HardWordChannel` and try to guess all the hard words as well, if you dare.